scala/scala/CONTRIBUTING.md

 NOTE: it's best not to add the issue reference to your commit message, as github will pollute the conversation on the ticket with notifications every time you commit.

-If a commit purely refactors and is not intended to change behaviour, say so.
+If a commit purely refactors and is not intended to change behavior, say so.

 Backports should be tagged as "[backport]".